Venezuela demands Guyana halt 'imperial' oil exploration

 Guyana says Caracas agreed to relinquish the Essequibo following a ruling by an international tribunal in 1899, but that Venezuela later backtracked on that decision.

-Venezuela says the 1899 ruling was unfair and insists the territory is still in dispute.
-Maps in Venezuela usually describe the Essequibo as the “reclamation zone.”
-(Reporting by Girish Gupta; Writing by Brian Ellsworth; Editing by Richard Chang)
+Reporting by Girish Gupta; Writing by Brian Ellsworth; Editing by Richard Chang